-In order to access the Fordham University portal, my.fordham.edu you must first claim your AccessIT ID.
+In order to access my.fordham.edu you must first claim your AccessIT ID.

 How do I claim my AccessIT ID?

 If you are a new faculty member or adjunct, you gain access to these resources once you are registered with Human Resources.
 You can call Human Resources (718) 817 4930 to be sure you are registered.
 Human Resources will also provide you with your Fordham Identification Number (FIDN).
 Your Fordham e-mail address will be your AccessIT ID@fordham.edu.
-As soon as you claim your AccessIT ID your e-mail account is available for use.
-To access your Fordham e-mail, click the 'LotusMail' icon on the top right on the Portal header and it will open in a new window.
-You will need to log in again.
-Your 'User Name' is your AccessIT ID and your default password is your Date of Birth (dd/mm/yyyy) followed by the last 4 digits of your social security number.
+As soon as you claim your AccessIT ID, your e-mail account is available for use.
+To access your Fordham e-mail, click the 'G-Mail' icon on the top right on the Portal header and it will open in a new window.
 We recommend that you change your password once you have successfully accessed your account to avoid any unauthorized use.

 IT Customer Care